Skip to main content

 Purpose

 This policy covers all data in the possession or control of TSA regardless of the medium in or on which those data are held.
 Where statute or regulation departs from the requirements of this policy, TSA will comply with the relevant statute or regulation.
-This policy may be updated from time to time.
+This policy is regularly reviewed.

 Policy

 Personal data retention is governed by current Data Protection legislation.
-These data must be kept accurate, up to date and retained for no longer than is necessary for the purpose for which they were obtained.
-Detail of retention periods can be found in Annex A – Retention periods.
+Data must be kept accurate, up to date and retained for no longer than is necessary for the purpose for which they were obtained.

 Annex A - Retention periods